wordofwarning/wordofwarning.org/current/2021-springsummer/camara/index.md

 #### About
 A semi-autobiographical solo about being a successfully educated black woman within western society. *Oreo Prelude* goes back to the beginning of the story, taking the words of British MP <a href="http://en.wikipedia.org/wiki/Diane_Abbott" target="_blank">Diane Abbott</a> to interrogate systemic racism and its effect on mental health within private and public personas.

-Please note: *Prelude* + *Variations* will come together in *The Oreo Suite*, a digital compilation of livestreamed material showing in June during IBT?, to be followed by *Oreo* — the full work for a live audience.
+Please note: *Prelude* + *Variations* will come together as *The Oreo Suite*, a digital compilation of livestreamed material showing in June during ?
+IBT21, to be followed by *Oreo* — the full work for a live audience.

 #### Artist
 A Manchester-based solo performance artist, Tania Camara works across devised theatre, dance, site-specific, live art, installation, video + photography.
 A graduate of the University of Amsterdam with an MA, she uses her cultural heritage, past experiences, research + the interdisciplinary structure of Batuku (incl. singing, dancing, drums + spoken word).